GabeBecker2048/Minecraft-Server-SmartStart/README.md

 # Minecraft-Server-SmartStart
-A simple windows batch script to automatically backup a Minecraft server on startup
+A simple windows batch script to automatically backup a Minecraft server on startup or shutdown
 ### No Plugins Required

 Works with any server, vanilla, bukkit, or forge.